Missouri senator to contest Electoral College win for Biden

 Without giving specifics or evidence, Hawley said he would object because “some states, including notably Pennsylvania” did not follow their own election laws.
 Lawsuits challenging Biden’s victory in Pennsylvania have been unsuccessful.

-“At the very least, Congress should investigate allegations of voter fraud and adopt measures to secure the integrity of our elections,” Hawley said in a statement Wednesday.
+“At the very least, Congress should investigate allegations of voter fraud and adopt measures to secure the integrity of our elections,” Hawley said in a statement.
+He also criticized the way Facebook and Twitter handled content related to the election, characterizing it as an effort to help Biden.

+Biden transition spokeswoman Jen Psaki dismissed Hawley’s move as “antics” that will have no bearing on Biden being sworn in on Jan.
+20.

+“The American people spoke resoundingly in this election and 81 million people have voted for Joe Biden and Kamala Harris,” Psaki said in a call with reporters.
+She added: “Congress will certify the results of the election as they do every four years.”

 When Congress convenes to certify the Electoral College results, any lawmaker can object to a state’s votes on any grounds.
 But the objection is not taken up unless it is in writing and signed by both a member of the House and a member of the Senate.